Blue is a very common and very old color variation in chickens and is being bred into more and more breeds each year.

 17. Whiting True Blue

-Whiting True Blues are a fairly recent breed developed by Dr. Tom Whiting.
-They lay a ton of lovely blue eggs and are good at free ranging.
+Whiting True Blues is a fairly recent breed developed by Dr. Tom Whiting.
+They lay a ton of lovely blue eggs and are good at free-ranging.
 They can be a little skittish or nervous, so if you want a friendly hen you may be disappointed.

 As you can see there are an unimaginable number of chicken breeds that have solid blue or blue patterned individuals!